zooxo/SW15S/README.md

 MARK - Scores
 ____________________

-MARK let you display and store 2 or 4 scores (AD or ABCD).
+MARK lets you display and store 2 or 4 scores (AD or ABCD).

 Keys:
   g             Quit